 Welcome to St Andrew and St Mark, Surbiton.

-As we all know, this is a strange time.
-Normally, our two churches are thriving places, where 15,000 people a year come for everything from a wedding to a yoga class.
-Normally, we have four services on a Sunday, varying from the still and quiet, to raucous and fun, as well as a classical choral led eucharist each Sunday.
+As we all know, this has been a strange and challenging time.
+Our two churches are thriving places, in normal times 15,000 people a year come for everything from a wedding to a yoga class.
+They are still thriving but in a different way.

 Feel free to subscribe at any time or just listen to one(!).